 |Type of education:|

 |Location||Show on map|

-Discover the top reasons for why you should consider coming to University College Zealand
+Discover the top reasons to study at University College Zealand

 University College Zealand is providing bachelor degree programmes in 10 different fields:

 We also offer different short term modules, taught in English, allowing us to recruit an increasing number of international students in all our fields of study.
 The majority comes to study our renowned international modules for one semester (30 ECTS), or they come for the practical / clinical practice.

 University College Sealand holds a state accreditation from the Danish Government, ACE Denmark Executive order no 684, 27 June 2008, and the Erasmus Extended University Charter for 2008-2013: 244935-IC-1-2008-1-DK-ERASMUS-EUCX-1 DK SORO02.